The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/opener-and-rotation.md

 ---
 # Dragoon Opener and Rotation

+The primary use of the Opener is to prepare your cooldown alignment for the rest of the encounter.
+With our new Job design, it’s possible that we’ll actually have fight-specific openers down the stretch, and they’ll all be added here!

+These openers have not been too thoroughly tested as of yet, so please take them with a grain of salt, and if you discover anything that flies counter to what we have listed here, please don’t hesitate to ask!

+## Standard Opener

-The Dragoon opener has a backbone of GCD actions that never changes, but the two different chunks of off-global skills (:pot::ds::bl::lc: and :hj::ssd::dfd::gsk::md:) can be shuffled within their respective “slots” in the opener if necessary for encounter-related timings.
+The backbone of ten GCDs in sequence will - in general - never be changed, but the two blocks of skills (**Buffs** and **Attacks**) can be shuffled around within their respective slots if necessary to accommodate specific encounter timings.

-Just keep in mind you should still never double weave with :pot:, :hj:, :ssd:, :dfd:, or :std: ever, opener or otherwise.

 ![](https://i.imgur.com/bNh6e0x.png)

+The default order for the **Attacks** puts Spineshatter Dive as a buffer skill between High Jump and Geirskogul in order to try and prevent future situations where the two are ready at the exact same time.

+## Levelling

 The basic GCD backbone of the rotation does change as you level:
 64-80: :rt::de::ct::wt::fc:-:rt::vt::ft::fc::wt: